SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 ## What is a control plane and why do we need it?

 The control plane is the central nervous system of a Kubernetes cluster.
 It ensures that every component in the cluster is kept in the *desired state*.

-Desired state is one of the core concepts of Kubernetes.
+> **Desired state vs. actual state:** Desired state is one of the core concepts of Kubernetes.
 It's the state that we want the system to be in.
 The actual state, on the other hand, is the state that the system is actually in.

 Control plane receives data about *internal cluster events*, *external systems*, and *third-party applications*.
 It analyses the data, and based on that, it takes decisions and puts them into action.
 The control plane manages and maintains the worker nodes that hold the containerized applications.